 Plastic stamps are not suitable with this method as heat is involved.

 If you have crochet lace this can be used to make impressions.
-Use your imagination and carve different stamps from erasers with an exacto knife or simply go through your junk box in the back of the cupboard for things you could use as stamps – this is how I found the locket
+Use your imagination and carve different stamps from erasers with an exacto-blade or simply go through your junk box in the back of the cupboard for things you could use as stamps – this is how I found the locket.

 Keep the stamp on your ironing board right side up.
 Keep the fabric right side down on the stamp.
 Press hot iron on to the fabric just on top where the stamp lies beneath.
 Hold for about 30 seconds.
 You are using heat to get the details on the pile of the fabric.

-If there are many details on your stamp, try to get the iron and heat on all the curvices so that the details are not left out.
+If there are many details on your stamp, try to get the iron and heat on all the crevices so that the details are not left out.

 Lift up the iron ; You have an embossed fabric in your hands